Ricketts orders additional restrictions for 4 more Nebraska counties

-Four more Nebraska counties will have additional restrictions in order to prevent potential spread of the novel coronavirus, after Gov. Pete Ricketts issued an order Sunday.
+Four more Nebraska counties will have additional restrictions to prevent potential spread of the novel coronavirus after Gov. Pete Ricketts issued an order Sunday.

 The newest directed health measure is the fourth that Ricketts has issued.
 He previously mandated those restrictions in 14 other Nebraska counties, including Douglas, Sarpy and Lancaster.

-Restrictions are now in effect in 18 of Nebraska’s 93 counties, until April 30 for Cass, Douglas and Sarpy and May 6 for the other counties, although that could change.
+Restrictions are now in effect in 18 of Nebraska’s 93 counties until at least April 30 for Cass, Douglas and Sarpy and until at least May 6 for the other counties.

-Counties not under the directed health measure are advised to follow officials’ guidance to limit gatherings to 10 people or fewer, delay or cancel events and encourage people to practice social distancing — staying 6 feet away from each other.
-However, those are only guidelines and are not mandated.
+Counties not under the directed health measure are advised to follow officials’ guidance to limit gatherings to 10 people, delay or cancel events and encourage people to practice social distancing — staying 6 feet away from one another.
+But those are only guidelines and are not mandated.

+An investigation found that several health care workers and patients at the facility have tested positive.
+Nebraska Department of Health and Human Services officials and Carter House employees have decided to move residents out of the facility temporarily.

+Residents who have tested positive for the virus will be in self-isolation at another health care facility.
+Residents who were exposed but have not shown any symptoms will self-quarantine at yet another facility.
+Carter Place employees who tested positive are self-isolating.

 Millard West teacher Mikala Hansen's dog Opie would rather she play fetch than teach her freshman biology class.
 Hansen hopes that her dogs don't distract the students when they put themselves in the camera's view.